RaptorRush135/Fundamentos-LIS/README.md

 ### Product evoution:

 In this second delivery, we focused on designing the product, but before building the wireframe we had to restructure and refine the requirements to continue with the following steps.
-Later, having our products´ wireframe, the next we need to do was make it into a medium-fidelity prototype, in which we added the different available soft skills with their respective activities.
+Later on, having our products´ wireframe, the next we needed to do was make it into a medium-fidelity prototype, in which we added the different available soft skills with their respective activities.
-Finally, we did different tests with users to check how they were interacting with the product prototype and to know if we had to change something about the interface or the wording of the activities.
+Finally, we did a test with different users to check out how they interact with the prototype and to know if we had something to change about the interface or the wording of the activities.

 ### Requeriments: